GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/✏️-documentation.md

 ## 🙋‍♀️ Proposed Copy

-(optional) Do you have any copy you'd like to propose?
+(optional) Do you have any copy that you would like to propose?

 ## ✅ Acceptance Criteria